-Supplementary Explanation

-Amendment of the Directions on the Processing of Applications for Electricity Supply to Buildings under a Certain Size

-http://www.taipower.com.tw/How Can We Help You

-Reliability of power supply - frequency and duration of power outages

-http://www.taipower.com.tw/Company Sustainability Report
+Note : 5% tax included

 Registering Property

 Securing loans by pledging real property is the most common financing arrangement.
 If the cost of real property transfer registration is too high or the process is too complex, some people may choose to bypass the required registration process.
 Complex real property right registration procedure or flawed land administration system of a country are unfavorable conditions for people to secure loans by pledging real property, causing negative impact on entrepreneurship and economic development in the country.